 Another course of action is to implement renewable energy dependency on government establishments and vehicles.
 Biden can lead the legislation urging for more funding to the clean energy sector.

 Amidst all the ambitions, the real challenge is the transformation.
 It will be a challenge to fight against global warming without disrupting the economic landscape.
 The job requires recalibrating how we produce and transmit energy and transforming how we grow food using methods that minimize greenhouse gas emissions.
 Biden’s goal is to lay the foundation for 100% renewable energy by the year 2050.
-The administration is ready to invest hundreds of billions of dollars in industries and technologies that can both lower greenhouse gas emissions and create jobs.
+The administration is ready to invest hundreds of billions of dollars in industries and technologies that can lower greenhouse gas emissions and create jobs.